dovecot/documentation/source/configuration_manual/mail_location/mbox/index.rst

    :default: yes
    :values: @boolean

-   If enabled, mbox headers (e.g., meatadat updates, such as writing X-UID headers or flag changes) are not written until a full write sync is performed (triggered via IMAP EXPUNGE or CHECK commands and/or when the mailbox is closed). mbox rewrites can be costly, so this may avoid a lot of
+   If enabled, mbox headers (e.g., metadata updates, such as writing X-UID headers or flag changes) are not written until a full write sync is performed (triggered via IMAP EXPUNGE or CHECK commands and/or when the mailbox is closed). mbox rewrites can be costly, so this may avoid a lot of